-“Sorry, but that’s the best I can offer.
-Maybe start by telling her I was kidnapped by aliens, then the amnesia explanation will sound much more credible afterwards.”
+"Sorry, but that's the best I can offer.
+Maybe start by telling her I was kidnapped by aliens, then the amnesia explanation will sound much more credible after that."

 "Whoa!"
 I exclaimed louder than intended and for a moment I could feel my heart in my throat.
 "Damn, that was scary...
 Thanks."

-He still looked at me dubiously, but at the same time, there was a hint of acquiescence on Joshua’s face.
-He forcefully exhaled and his face set in a determined expression.
+He still looked at me dubiously, but at the same time, there was a hint of acceptance on Joshua's face.
+He forcefully exhaled and a moment later his put on a determined expression.

 "You know what?
 You are right, you really should leave."